Umuzi-org/ACN-syllabus/content/topics/web-frontend/intro-to-web-design/_index.md

 ![Image](https://images.pexels.com/photos/242492/pexels-photo-242492.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=380&w=840
 "image")

-The main difference between good and bad websites lays in visual appeal and consistency.
-A good website can boast a clear structure, easy-to-use navigation, and non-distracting design, while a bad website makes you feel confused or even annoyed.
+The main difference between good and bad websites is determined by visual appeal (how good it looks to the user) and consistency.
+A good website shows a clear structure, easy-to-use navigation, and non-distracting design, while a bad website makes you feel confused or even annoyed.